mpv-player/mpv/DOCS/man/input.rst

 ``vf-metadata/<filter-label>``
     Metadata added by video filters.
-Accessed by the filter label, which if not explicitly specified using the ``@filter-label:`` syntax, will be ``<filter-name>NN``.
+Accessed by the filter label, which, if not explicitly specified using the ``@filter-label:`` syntax, will be ``<filter-name>NN``.

     Works similar to ``metadata`` property.
 It allows the same access methods (using sub-properties).

-    An example of these kind of metadata are the cropping parameters added by ``--vf=lavfi=cropdetect``.
+    An example of this kind of metadata are the cropping parameters added by ``--vf=lavfi=cropdetect``.

 ``af-metadata/<filter-label>``